-An unfortunate reality of hiring is that we – intentionally or not – tend to hire people that look like ourselves.
-This is driven by a variety of factors, including ignorance, bias, and a long history of forming tribes and societies with those that looked like us.
+An unfortunate reality of hiring is that we – intentionally or not – tend to hire people who look like ourselves.
+This is driven by a variety of factors, including ignorance, bias, and a long history of forming tribes and societies with those who looked like us.

 Having a diverse staff is about more than being fair and equal.
 Diverse individuals create cultures of diverse ideas, which leads to massive innovation.

-Instead of worrying about quotas, or hiring people of certain backgrounds to work on certain projects (e.g. hiring African American to work exclusively on “Urban Marketing”), focus on building a team with the greatest diversity of backgrounds and ideas.
-You’ll be amazing at how quickly a flood of new ideas and viewpoints opens up within your business.
+Instead of worrying about quotas or hiring people of certain backgrounds to work on certain projects (e.g., hiring African Americans to work exclusively on “Urban Marketing”), focus on building a team with the greatest diversity of backgrounds and ideas.
+You’ll be amazed at how quickly a flood of new ideas and viewpoints opens up within your business.